Midwives Brew – Is It a Safe Way to Induce Labour?

 How Long Does It Take to Work?

 The time taken by Midwives brew to start working can be from a few hours to 24 hours.
 There is no exact time frame for it to start showing effects.
 It depends on the pregnant woman’s body and can differ from one woman to another.
-Few had contraction within 4 to 5 hours of drinking the brew while few have gone into labour in 24 hours of drinking the Midwives brew.
-Though as the timeframe for the Midwives brew to show effects varies, if you are considering a home delivery, then have your midwife available with you after you drink the brew.
-In case you are going for hospital delivery, be ready and prepared to go to the hospital as soon as contractions start.
+Few had contraction within 4 to 5 hours of drinking the brew, while a few have gone into labour in 24 hours of drinking the midwives brew.
+Though the timeframe for the Midwives brew to show effects varies, if you are considering a home delivery, then have your midwife available with you after you drink the brew.
+In case you are going for a hospital delivery, be ready and prepared to go to the hospital as soon as contractions start.

-When is the Right Time to Take Midwives Brew?
+When Is the Right Time to Take Midwives Brew?

 Though it is understandable that you are impatient to see your little baby and want the delivery to be as soon as possible, you should be patient and wait for the complete pregnancy tenure to be over for your child’s birth.
-Not completing the pregnancy term or pre-time delivery will result in a premature baby which may have health issues.
-So for the safety of yourself and your baby, you should wait till at least 40 weeks of pregnancy or till your pregnancy date has passed.
+Not completing the pregnancy term or pre-term delivery will result in a premature baby, which may have health issues.
+So, for the safety of yourself and your baby, you should wait till at least 40 weeks of pregnancy or till your pregnancy date has passed.
 Your body also takes time to prepare for labour and might not be prepared for premature labour.
-If your body is not ready for labour, it would stress both you and your baby and may lead to a caesarean section rather than natural delivery.
-So wait for your term to be completed and if you don’t start dilating, go for the Midwives brew with your doctor’s or midwife’s approval.
+If your body is not ready for labour, it would stress both you and your baby and may lead to a caesarean section rather than a natural delivery.
+So wait for your term to be completed, and if you don’t start dilating, go for the Midwives brew with your doctor’s or midwife’s approval.
 It is not advisable to go for midwives brew at 36 weeks.
 Though in a few cases the doctors may advise early labour, then with their approval you can go for Midwives brew before the completion of your term.

-The best time to drink the Midwives brew is early morning on empty stomach.
+The best time to drink the midwives brew is early morning on an empty stomach.
 It takes a few minutes to prepare, so either take it at room temperature or slightly warm.
 There is no harm in adding ice and having it cold, as some women find the taste tolerable after adding ice.
 Make sure to drink it within 30 minutes of making it for the best results.

 Risks and Side Effects of Midwives Brew